Acipenser: Taxonomy

+The genus name Acipenser is Latin for "sturgeon" which is derived from ἀκκιπήσιος akkipesios in Greek from the words akís ἀκίς meaning "point", and πέντε pénte meaning "five" referring to the five rows of sharp scutes found on its body.
 Prior to 2025, Acipenser contained almost all species in the Acipenseridae outside of Huso and the "shovelnose" sturgeons (Scaphirhynchus and Pseudoscaphirhynchus).
 However, such a placement is now known to be paraphyletic with respect to the other genera, and these species have since been split into Huso and Sinosturio.
 Acipenser in the strict sense (sensu stricto) has been redefined with only 3 species.

 This is an ancient genus, with phylogenetic evidence suggesting that it is the most basal sturgeon genus, having diverged from other sturgeons during the Early Cretaceous period.
 Several fossil species known as far back as the Late Cretaceous, with the fossils of two species (A. praeparatorum and A. amnisinferos) known from mass mortality assemblages thought to immediately follow the Chicxulub impact, the beginning of the Cretaceous-Paleogene extinction event.'
 However, the classification of these fossil species is uncertain under the new taxonomy; for example, "Acipenser" praeparatorum may actually represent a more derived sturgeon related to the Huso-Pseudoscaphirhynchus lineage.